drpetersonfernandes/SimpleLauncher/parameters.md

 **Double-check the file and folder paths when entering them into 'Simple Launcher', especially in the Parameters field.**

-**Relative paths might work, but I do not recommend that you use them.<br>
+**Relative paths might work, but I do not recommend that you use them.**

-Relative paths in the Parameters field need to be relative to the emulator path.**
+**Relative paths in the Parameters field need to be relative to the emulator path.**

 **System Folder (Example):** c:\Amstrad CPC<br>
 **System Is MAME?** false<br>